crwgrant/ai_weather_app/README.md

+# AI Practice Project

+This is a practice project for learning how to build projects with AI.
+It took me about an hour to build this app using Cursor and the `gemini-2.5-pro-exp-03-25` model in agent mode.

 # AI Weather App

 This is a simple FastAPI web application that provides current weather information for a given US zip code using the OpenWeatherMap API.
 It displays the latest weather data along with any previously saved historical data for that zip code from a local SQLite database.
 Users have the option to save the current weather results to the history and can delete individual history entries.